mathiasverraes/15yearsddd/manuscript/scott-wlaschin/essay.md

 ```

 The `Some` case means that there is data stored in the associated value `'a`.
 The `None` case means there is no data.
-The tick in `'a` is F#'s way of indicating a generic type--that is, the `Option` type can be used to wrap *any* other type.
+The tick in `'a` is F#'s way of indicating a generic type — that is, the `Option` type can be used to wrap *any* other type.
 The C# or Java equivalent would be something like `Option<T>`.

 To indicate optional data in the domain model then, we wrap the type in `Option<...>` just as we would in C# or Java.
 For example, if we have a `PersonalName`